devme19/Flutter-Clean-Architecture-biolerplate/README.md

 This project includes the following:
 - GetX StateManagement
 - Use dio http client
-- Error management when using remote data source and local data source
+- Error handling when using remote data source and local data source
-- Use of Dio Refresh Token Interceptor
+- Use Dio Refresh Token Interceptor
-- Use of two themes, Dark and Light
+- Use two themes, Dark and Light
 - MultiLanguage (English and Persian)